Breadcrumb

 Volunteer Service Program

-The EEOC Volunteer Service Program provides an opportunity for interns and volunteers to gain unpaid EEOC Headquarters or Field experience in an area of their interest.
+The EEOC Volunteer Service Program offers unpaid interns and volunteers the opportunity to gain hands-on experience at EEOC Headquarters or Field Offices in their area of interest.

 There are two EEOC Volunteer Service Program paths: